AGILEDROP/agilekarma/CONTRIBUTING.md

  4. (on the first time setup) ssh into nodejs container run `npm run db-migrate-latest` to prepare the database structure.
  5. Visit http://${PROJECT_NAME}.localhost:4551/ to get the ngrok url
  6. Paste the url into slack api Event subscriptions.

+## Local testing slack api

+It's possible to test the project without connecting to slack servers
+- SLACK_API_TYPE=mock must be set in the .env file, also MOCK_API_PORT
+- Slack credentials are also needed, but can be anything
+- to run the mock server, ssh into the nodejs container and run `npm run mock_serve`

+Talking to the mock slack api:
+- possibly `chmod +x scontrol` in the project root
+- ssh into nodejs container
+- `./scontrol fromUser toUser channel ++` to send an event
+- `./scontrol challenge` to send the challenge request

+There are predefined users and channels already in the mock slack api:
+- users: janez.kranjski, bobby, slackbot, agilekarma_bot
+- channels: random, general

+When sending an event using a user or a channel that don't exist yet in the api, they will be created, however they will be lost when closing the mock server.
+Same names can be used later, but they will have a different slackId and will thus be created anew in the agilekarma database.